top of page

 STAFF.

-William Orrego is the newest member of our staff and our Bilingual Restorative Justice Coordinator.
+William is our Lead Restorative Justice Coordinator.
 In 2018, he obtained his degree from Sonoma State University in Philosophy: Pre Law and Applied Ethics along with a minor in Political Science.
-While from the east bay, Orrego attended schools in Marin and was exposed to many local nonprofits including 10,000 Degrees and Huckleberry.
-His experience encouraged him to positively challenge himself to support others like he once was.
+He attended school in Marin and had the opportunity to participate in local nonprofits including 10,000 Degrees and Huckleberry.
+Prior to joining YTJ, he provided support in the Early Childhood Education field for families in the East Bay.
+William hopes to support those developing their resilience, self-confidence, and sense of belonging.
+Moreover, he believes that people should have the freedom to explore their identity, individuality in order to respectfully and kindly articulate their intersectional experience.

 William Orrego